 Introduction & Context

 Proportional (P) control is a fundamental feedback mechanism in process engineering used to maintain a process variable at a desired set point.
 By applying a corrective output proportional to the current error, the controller adjusts final control elements, such as valves or heaters.
-This calculation is critical for understanding the inherent steady-state deviation, known as offset, which occurs when using proportional-only control.
+This calculation is critical for understanding the inherent steady‑state deviation, known as offset, which occurs when using proportional‑only control, and it forms a key part of feedback control system design.
+For optimal PID controller parameter tuning, see the related guidelines that complement offset analysis by evaluating the accumulated squared error over time.
 It is widely applied in thermal management, pressure regulation, and flow control systems where precise, stable, and predictable responses are required.

 Methodology & Formulas

 The calculation follows a structured approach to normalize process inputs and determine the required actuator output.
-The governing relationship is defined by the proportional gain and the bias, ensuring the system responds linearly to deviations from the set point.
+The governing relationship is defined by the proportional gain and the bias, ensuring the system responds linearly to deviations from the set point, and it relies on correctly identifying the control loop elements such as sensors, transmitters, and final control devices.

 The error percentage relative to the instrument span is calculated as: